Kirkwood Bone-In Turkey Breast

 The Verdict:

-The Kirkwood Bone-In Turkey Breast is a good option if you don’t want to cook a whole turkey or if you want to stick with white meat over dark.
-It made for a nice family dinner in our house.
+The Kirkwood Bone-In Turkey Breast might be an option if you don’t want to cook a whole turkey or if you want to stick with white meat over dark.
+We’ve liked this turkey over the years, but the one we bought in 2025 was a bit tough and hard to slice.
+It was just okay.

 For Thanksgiving dinner.
 We used an oven thermometer